PrushilPatel/Developer-Portfolio/README.md

 ### Color and typography choices
 shades of blue

-1. #005aee - used for navigation bar
-2. #064ec6 - used for hero, projects, contact form container and skill icons background.
+1. #064ec6 - used for hero, projects, contact form container and skill icons background. used for navigation bar
-3. #4083f2 - used for hero button, skills container, contact form and contact form submit button.
+2. #4083f2 - used for hero button, skills container, contact form and contact form submit button.
-4. #00153d - used for footer background.
+3. #00153d - used for footer background.

 yellow
  #ffcd24 - used for headings